firefinancialservices/fire-business-api-openapi/docs/Accounts & transactions/swift.md

 <br />

 > You can only have one set of SWIFT account details per Fire account.
-For example, if you request these details on your Euro account, you will not be able to request them on your GBP account.
+For example, if you are a Fire-EU user, they will be available on your default euro account.

 <br />